jstych/zapier-style-guide/Grammar, Mechanics, and Word List.md

 Keep the focus on the person who said the quote by placing their name directly after it, before "says".
 Use "he", "she", or "they" when you're quoting the same person in quick succession and it's clear that the quote belongs to the same speaker.
 If the quotes are close enough, you can leave out the second "says" entirely.

-> "I think 'Rumours' is my favorite Fleetwood Mac album," Matt says.
-The record—released in 1977—took home Album of the Year honors at the Grammy Awards, and it's a staple in any music fan's library.
-"You can't listen to 'Second Hand News' without bobbing your head."
+> "'Rumours' is my favorite Fleetwood Mac album," Matt says.
+The Grammy-winning 1977 record is a staple in any music fan's library.
+"You can't listen to 'Second Hand News' without singing along."

 Accurate quotes are important, but we also want to make our subjects look good.
 Feel free to edit out the "ums" and "uhs" from a direct quote.
 It's ok to tweak the grammar in a quote, but use caution not to change the quote's meaning.
 When in doubt, ask your subject for clarification or approval.

 ### Abbreviations

+- CEO, CFO, CTO
+- RSS
+- API
+- HTML, CSS

 ### Capitalization